hems/hackercouch/README.md

 ## Crash on my couch
 There's no living room, so no couch here.
-I do have a guest mattress which might be available when you come to London - UK ( :
+I do have a guest mattress which might be available when you come to London - UK

-Open an issue to check for dates, don't hesitate to hit me on a private message if i space out.
+Open an issue to check for dates, don't hesitate to hit me on a private message if in case i don't answer.

 ## Have me crash on your couch